 Both federal and state research and development tax credits reward companies based on their investment in developing new products and processes.
-However, one of the greatest misnomers involving these credits is that many companies do not think they qualify.
-To the contrary, these credits are not limited to companies that solely provide product development — they are equally applicable to companies that develop new processes including improved efficiencies.
-Likewise, companies may claim the credit even for products that they have developed to sell to their customers.
-In fact, many of our clients claim their credits based solely on what they invest in developing a new product or process for their customers.
+One of the greatest misnomers involving these credits is many companies don’t know they qualify.
+Credits are not limited to companies that solely provide product development — they are equally applicable to companies that develop new processes including improved efficiencies.
+Companies may claim the credit for products they have developed to sell to their customers.
+In fact, many of our clients claim credits based solely on what they invest in developing a new product or process for their customers.

 McGuire Sponsel’s research and development tax credit practice conducts retroactive studies, current year engagements, and risk advisory services.
 Our professionals combine an understanding of tax law with engineering disciplines to maximize companies’ research credits and reduce their overall tax burdens.
 McGuire Sponsel provides documentation to withstand the highest level of IRS and state tax authority scrutiny.

 McGuire Sponsel’s proven, trusted approach involves working with CPAs and their clients to build a credit claim that can withstand the highest levels of IRS or state scrutiny.
 Educating companies on the qualifying criteria and benchmarking against industry knowledge sets an expectation level for all parties early on in the process.
 Couple these with the fact that McGuire Sponsel works beside CPAs during the engagement ensures that the client is able to utilize the credits generated by an R&D Tax Credit Study.
 Our team of CPAs, engineers and consultants take the necessary time to work with clients to explain how the credit intersects with their business in order to optimize the credit claim while reducing any exposure if audited.